mreinstein/ecs/README.md

     // run onUpdate for all added systems ECS.update(world, frameTime)

-    // necessary cleanup step at the end of the loop ECS.emptyListeners(world)
+    // necessary cleanup step at the end of each frame loop ECS.cleanup(world)

     requestAnimationFrame(gameLoop)
 }